semskurto/Multi-model_approach_to_image_classification_for_APTOS_Dataset/README.md

   ![View](https://github.com/semskurto/APTOS/blob/master/aptosReadme.png)

 Result:
-Stability was increased by replacing batch normalization with group normalization previously in "effnet".
+Stability was increased by replacing batch normalization with group normalization previously in Efficientnet.
 https://arxiv.org/pdf/1803.08494.pdf

 Training results are not stable at the desired level.